 Bryan Wawzenek is a freelance journalist who writes for Diffuser.fm and Ultimate Classic Rock.
 He learned more from a three-minute record than he ever learned in school.
 His mind is racing, as it always will.
 Don't start him talking, he could talk all night.
 The sunshine bores the daylights out of him.
 Don't touch him, he's a real live wire.
 Most things he worries about never happen anyway.
 But he's been smiling lately, thinking about the good things to come.

-35 Years Ago: Mark David Chapman Pleads Guilty to Murdering John Lennon
+The Day Mark David Chapman Plead Guilty to Killing John Lennon

-50 Years Ago: Jimmy Page Plays First Gig With the Yardbirds
+The Night Jimmy Page Played His First Gig With the Yardbirds

 Jimmy Page had already turned down the Yardbirds … twice.

-Sessions for 'The White Album' began with 16 takes on John Lennon's "Revolution."
+Sessions for their self-titled 1968 project started with 16 takes on John Lennon's "Revolution."

-Bob Dylan famously "went electric" in 1965, but four out of the five Rolling Stones actually experienced a shocking accident that same year.
+Bob Dylan famously "went electric" in 1965, but most of this band actually experienced a shocking accident that same year.

 It wasn’t supposed to be a punk club.
-You could tell that from the name of the place: CBGB &OMFUG, which stood for Country, Bluegrass, Blues and Other Music for Uplifting Gormandizers.
+You could tell that from the name of the place.